Cache Lifetime on the CDN Servers

 The source availability will be checked with each user request.
 If the source has recovered, the CDN will cache the latest version of the file.
 If the source has not recovered, the CDN servers will deliver the content until the cache expires.

-- Speed up caching of large files — this option is used to speed up caching of large files.
+This option is used to speed up caching of large files.
 Files larger than 10 MB will be stored in cache in 10 MB parts, for example, a 56 MB file will be divided into 6 parts: 5 of which are 10 MB each and the last is the remaining volume.

 Purging the Cache